dotlang/language/README.md

 6. You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
 Just make a normall call and replace the lambda inputs with `_`.
 Example 8 defines a lambda to call `process` functions with `x=10` but `y` and `z` will be inputs.
 7. If lambda is assigned to a variable, you can invoke itself from inside (Example 9).
 8. You can put multiple statements in a lambda and separate them with comma (Example 10).
+9. Example 11 is another way to generate an array literal.
+You specify start and end and a function which accepts current element and returns the next element.
+This can be used to implement loops.
+Execution of the lambda will continue until it's output is equal to the end marker.

 # Generics